xypron/icsectl/README.rst

 -----

 The script examples/icsctl can be used to switch individual relays.
-The status is kept in a temporary file.
-If the file does not yet exist it is assumed that all relays are switched off.
+The status is kept in a file in the user's home directory.
+If the file does not yet exist, it is assumed that all relays are switched off.

 Links
 -----